 As the largest city in China, Shanghai has an important role in innovating and contributing to a global solution to the problem of waste.
 With over 24 million people living in Shanghai, materials sustainability, particularly that of plastics, is a significant issue.
-Waimai food delivery, which is extremely common in Shanghai, creates large amounts of waste due to the plastic containers, bags, and utensils that come with each order.
-The top three waimai delivery apps in China have between 14 and 18 million monthly active users, with each company seeing 4 to 5 million orders per day.
+Waimai or food delivery, which is extremely common in Shanghai, creates large amounts of waste due to the plastic containers, bags, and utensils that come with each order.
+The top three waimai apps in China have between 14 and 18 million monthly active users, with each company seeing four to five million orders per day.

 Many companies around the world have been innovating to create environmentally-friendly materials and better systems for a new plastics economy.
 However, to enter the Chinese market, it is vital to accommodate products and services to the local context.

 In Shanghai, easily recyclable materials are already dealt with by rural-to-urban migrant workers.
 Its migrant population of more than nine million has organically identified the informal market for recyclable plastics, and some are working within this system to recycle these materials.
 Therefore, innovation in this sphere may not necessarily make a large impact.

 However, plastic containers covered with food waste (as a result of waimai), as well as small plastics like straws, utensils, and coffee cup lids, have no value in this informal economy.
 There is great potential for innovating within a market of millions of customers that generates a lot of plastic waste.
 Since there are currently few solutions that address the plastics use of waimai, there is room in the market for new ideas to enter.

 Delivery companies like Saucepan have begun to combat the plastic usage of the waimai economy in Shanghai by using biodegradable packaging in the delivery process.
 Additionally, it incentivizes consumers to both recycle their plastic bags and stay in the business by rewarding customers for every 10 bags that they return to the company.